 This is a difficult question to answer, for two reasons.
 The first is that (most) barristers are self-employed.
-They may work out of chambers and have clerks pitching them to potential clients, but ultimately they are solo operators and your typical barrister would probably consider it a little vulgar to reveal how much moolah they rake in a year.
+They may work out of chambers and have clerks pitching them to potential clients, but ultimately they are solo operators and some barristers might consider it a little vulgar to reveal how much moolah they rake in a year.

-The second reason is that the amounts that can be earned vary hugely, depending on each individual barrister's personality, area of practice, the chambers employing them and its location in the country.
-A QC who has made a good name for him or herself over many years, working at a top London commercial set, can become, if not as rich as Croesus himself, then at least wealthy enough to never run short of vintage cars or homes in the Cotswolds.
+The second reason is that the amounts that can be earned vary hugely, depending on each individual barrister's area of practice, chambers and location in the country.
+A QC who has made a good name for themselves over many years, working at a top London commercial set, can become if not quite as rich as Croesus himself, then certainly rich enough to pay for a nice house in the Cotswolds and several fancy cars.

-So, as you can see, the answer to the question 'how much do barristers earn' is 'how long is a piece of string?'
-It depends on a number of factors, mostly notably what area of law you practice in.
+As you can now tell, the answer to the question 'how much do barristers earn' is 'how long is a piece of string?' – it depends on a number of factors, mostly notably what area of law you practice in.

-Obviously, this isn't a hugely helpful response for someone considering a career at the Bar, so we got in touch with our contacts at a number of leading barristers' chambers in different areas of practice and asked them anecdotally what their most junior members would typically earn.
-They provided us with the numbers below, which we suggest you regard as a general guideline rather than a definitive 'this is what you will earn'.
+So to give you a bit more detail on the typical earnings in different fields, we got in touch with a number of leading barristers' chambers in different areas of practice and asked them anecdotally what their most junior members would typically earn.
+Together they provided us with the numbers below, which we suggest you regard as a general guideline rather than a definitive 'this is what you will earn'.

 |Earnings (Year 1)||Earnings (Year 2)|

 |Public||£20,000 - £80,000||£40,000 - £100,000|

 |Crime||£10,000 - £40,000||£40,000 - £70,000|

 |Family||£20,000 - £50,000||£40,000 - £90,000|